 Do You Sue the Driver or the Trucking Company After a Truck Accident?

 If you were in an accident with a tractor-trailer or another commercial truck, it can be difficult to know whom to sue for your injuries.
-On one hand, the driver who hit you was personally responsible for the crash – but on the other hand, their employer is often in a better position to pay for your damages.
+What makes Boston hit-and-run accidents unique is that the person who causes the accident often cannot be identified.
+There are common causes of truck accidents. on one hand, the driver who hit you was personally responsible for the crash – but on the other hand, their employer is often in a better position to pay for your damages.
 So, should you sue the driver or the trucking company?

 In Massachusetts truck accident cases, the answer is typically to sue both.
 Trucking companies can be held responsible for their drivers’ mistakes at the wheel, but that doesn’t absolve the individual driver of their own fault.
 There are also many mistakes that the trucking company might have committed on their own, such as failing to maintain their vehicles.